Frequently Asked Questions

 Is it true you have a dog?
 Yes!
 Chester, our little 10lb Bichon Frise works with us at the studio most days.
 He is super friendly and sweet, doesn’t bite (obviously), and is hypoallergenic.
 This little ball of fluff is a great way for kids with dog phobias to have some exposure to a gentle dog.

 How long is a class, I only have an hour is that enough time?
-Two hours is recommended but we will tailor the class to meet your schedule.
-However, an hour or less of time isn’t usually enough time to complete an entire project.
+Two hours is recommended, an hour or less of time isn’t usually enough time to complete an entire project.
 We have convenient storage for incomplete projects so you or your child can work through a project over the course of several days.
 More advanced projects will take longer than two hours.

 Is this a sewing machine or hand sewing class?
 Sewing machine!
 We teach a few hand sewing techniques for finishing a project but all students will sew a majority of their projects by machine.